 The “York City Community of Hope” program is now open to serve the residents of the Hannah Penn school neighborhood in York City.

 At this time, services are limited to emergency food, referrals to services, computer access and printing, and the clothing closet.

-Beginning August 31, hours for Community of Hope will be:
+Hours for Community of Hope are:

 -Mondays: 8:30 a.m. to 1 p.m.

 Visitation will be limited to six people at a time, and guests must wear masks and practice social distancing.
 Appointments, if possible, are preferred, and can be made by calling or texting (717) 818-6032.

 Adult education classes, after school activities and other large group gatherings and events are canceled until further notice.